Launch Week 04Check the updates

 7. Web3Auth

-Web3Auth (acquired by Metamask) specializes in "Plug and Play" authentication and key management.
-Web3Auth is often used as the authentication layer behind other wallets, but can be used directly to create MPC wallets.
+Web3Auth (now part of the MetaMask ecosystem) specializes in "Plug and Play" authentication and key management.
+It is often used as the authentication layer behind other wallets, but can be used directly to create MPC wallets.

 Key MgmtMPC TSSMPC / Passkeys